Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Bridging finance covers the gap between buying your new property and selling your old one.

 Bridging home loans can be used by home buyers who have found a home they want to buy but haven’t yet found a buyer for their previous home.
-Bridging loans can generally be organised very quickly, and can help borrowers who need to move quickly to secure the purchase of a new property.
+Bridging loans can generally be organised very quickly, and can help borrowers who need to move on securing the purchase of a new property.

 How do bridging loans work?

 Bridging loans are calculated on the amount owing on your current mortgage, plus the purchase price of your new property.
 This figure is known as your “peak debt”.
 For example, if you owe $250,000 on your current mortgage and are purchasing a new property for $600,000, your peak debt would be $850,000.

 Your lender will then subtract the likely sale price of your existing home from this figure, generally building in a buffer to take into account the possibility of selling at a lower price, to arrive at your ongoing balance.
 This will be the amount of your bridging loan.

 Bridging loans are interest-only loans, meaning you only owe for the interest charged on your ongoing balance.
 Lenders will usually capitalise this interest, making it payable upon the sale of your existing property.
 At this point, the bridging loan will revert to a normal home loan.

 The two main types of bridging loans are known as: Closed bridging loans and open bridging loans.